Proof of life after death…? It’s all a matter of faith — or lack of it, experts say. But is that really true? An unanswered question… answered.

 - Dr. Jeffrey Long collected stories about NDEs, subjecting them to rigorous statistical analysis.
 Verified, his discoveries are bullet proof.

-Life After Death: Demanding Standards for Proof
+Life After Death: Setting High Standards for Proof

 It’s one of our great mysteries.
 Proof of life after death demands solid evidence, lots of it.